 “For me to live is Christ and to die is gain.” —Philippians 1:21

-General Charles George “Chinese” Gordon
+The Death of General Charles George “Chinese” Gordon January 26, 1885

-Born on January 28, 1833, Charles George Gordon gained international fame as a Major General who testified boldly concerning his Christian faith, lived a life of biblical consistency, exhibited extraordinary courage and fearlessness in battle, and died a hero’s death at the age of 51, defending the City of Khartoum in North Africa.
+orn on January 28, 1833, Charles George Gordon gained international fame as a Major General who testified boldly concerning his Christian faith, lived a life of biblical consistency, exhibited extraordinary courage and fearlessness in battle, and died a hero’s death at the age of 51, defending the City of Khartoum in North Africa.
 While his life was full of controversy and dangers, his favorite verse, oft quoted by him and essential to understand Gordon, is found in Philippians 1:21, “For me to live is Christ and to die is gain.”

 Charles George Gordon (1833-1885), c.
 1880